Retirement Income Planning

 Longer life spans can also translate into more health issues that arise in the process of aging.
 The federal government provides a safety net in the form of Medicare, however, it may not provide the coverage needed especially in chronic illness cases.
 Planning for long-term care, in the event of a serious disability or chronic illness, is becoming a key element of retirement plans today.
 While taxes are the largest expense in retirement (hence our strong focus on tax-free retirement strategies), long-term care costs are a very close second.

-Planning for the transfer of assets at death is a critical element of retirement planning especially if there are survivors who are dependent upon the assets for their financial security.
+Planning for the transfer of assets at death is an important element of retirement planning especially if there are survivors who are dependent upon the assets for their financial stability.
 Planning for estate transfer can be as simple as drafting a will, which is essential to ensure that assets are transferred according to the wishes of the decedent.
 However, for many, a will is not good enough.
 A living trust is often a valuable planning tool.
 Larger estates may be confronted with settlement costs and sizable death taxes which could force liquidation if the proper planning is not done.

 Paying for Retirement

 Retirees who have prepared for their retirement usually rely upon three main sources of income: Social Security, individual or employer-sponsored qualified retirement plans, and their own savings or investments.
-However, without proper planning, your joint-retirement partner, the IRS, may stand to substantially benefit from your retirement income.
-A sound retirement plan will emphasize tax-free strategies as the primary sources of retirement, with qualified retirement plans (such as 401K/IRAs) used cautiously, and Social Security as a safety net for steady income.
+However, without proper planning, the IRS may stand to substantially benefit from your retirement income.
+A sound retirement plan will emphasize tax-free strategies as the primary sources of retirement, with qualified retirement plans (such as 401K/IRAs) used cautiously, and Social Security as a base for steady income.
 If done right, it is possible enter the 0% tax-bracket upon retirement, achieving 4 or more sources of tax-free retirement income (including social security and portions of 401K/IRA distributions).

-Significant care and analysis should be undertaken before investing in a qualified plan.
+Significant care and analysis should be undertaken before participating in a qualified plan.
 Considerations:

 - Do you believe the government will need more money in the future?